GrennMilo/PatentsScaper/README.md

 - **Direct Patent ID Downloads**: Download specific patents by their IDs (most reliable method)
 - **Multiple Download Methods**: Both simple requests-based and robust Selenium-based downloaders
 - **PDF and HTML Extraction**: Get patents in PDF format when available, with HTML fallback
+- **Descriptive Filenames**: Files saved with both patent ID and title for easy identification
 - **Duplicate Detection**: Smart handling of patent variants with the same base ID
 - **Comprehensive Logging**: Detailed logs and debugging information
 - **Command-Line Interface**: Easy to use in scripts and automation workflows